b-studios/doc.js/CUSTOMIZE.md

     register :requires, :area => :sidebar

-Now our token should be displayed nicely in the sidebar-area on the rightside (depending on which template you use).
+Now our token should be displayed nicely in the sidebar-area on the right side (if you are using the default template).

 Using another tokenhandler